TrellixVulnTeam/toontown-strut_22QZ/README.md

 * Copy strut to the bottle's c drive using "show package contents"
 * Create a shortcut to the Start batch file

 ## GNU/Linux

-Use the "Bottles" flatpak using a gaming bottle, similar process to macOS.
+Use the "Bottles" flatpak using a gaming bottle, similar process to macOS except from wine cmd.